composewell/streamly/dev/MAINTAINING.md

 * _Update Package Metadata:_

-    * Make sure the description in cabal file is in sync with README and other docs
+    * Make sure the description in cabal file is in sync with the docs
     * Make sure CI configs include last three major releases of GHC in CI testing.
     * Update GHC `tested-with` field
     * Update `docs/building.md` with the distributions tested with